BenDol/pybot/README.md

 }
 ```
-We can turn off our tasks by setting `"enabled": false` and ypu can see we have even overriden the `"delay"`.
+We can turn off our tasks by setting `"enabled": false` and you can see we have even overriden the `"delay"`.
 This task also has a component that will execute (in given order).
-There can be as many components are you like.
+There can be as many components as you like.

 ### Scripts
 A script is a module that orcastrates tasks and components to accomplish a specific goal.
 The script must come with a `json` file of the same name (i.e. my_script.py must have my_script.json) which contains its default configurations, these configurations can be overriden inside the `settings.json "scripts":{}`.
 They are comprised of "tasks" which are configured scripts json configuration file.
 Tasks can then be comprised of components.
 The standard structure of a Script is like so: